KrijnvanderBurg/DevOps-Toolkit/README.md

 !["Preview of live problems tab showing issues"](./docs/devcontainer_startup_tasks_and_problems.gif)

+> **🔍 See every detail:** The [DevContainer documentation](/.devcontainer/README.md) shows you exactly how this works—from container configuration to tool integration, with complete examples you can run yourself.

 ### Multi-Tier Template Patterns
 Atomic templates serve as idempotent building blocks that compose into higher-level workflows like `linter.yaml`.
 Switch underlying tools anytime—as long as parameters match, everything continues working.
 Share these templates across all repositories to eliminate setup fragmentation.